 Apply linseed oil to completely dry gloves using a clean cloth.
 Just leave it on the gloves’ surface for a few minutes, and then rub it in with a different part of the cloth.

 It doesn’t have to be linseed oil – leather treatment oils or mink oil also work wonders.

 Successfully looking after your leather gardening gloves requires care and attention.
-Following these simple steps will ensure your gloves last a long time, maybe even a lifetime!
+Following these simple steps will ensure your best gardening gloves last a long time, maybe even a lifetime!
 Just remember, steer clear of hard bristle brushes and avoid heat at all cost.